History of The Last Word: a personal memoir by founder, Bill Sell

 Today, with thousands of hours (every year) of combined transcription experience, I humbly believe we might be the best.
 With my trusted team, I have not hesitated to guarantee our work.
 Because of my several years as a programmer, I have the personal confidence to sell in novel situations.

-For example, years ago I received a call to type sound bites into a spreadsheet.
+For example, just a years ago I received a call to type sound bites into a spreadsheet.
 The spreadsheet cell is unfriendly to text; working in the cell is quite like typewriting—no Copy, no Paste, no Replace—one error and you lose the cell.
-I devised an efficient way of doing the task in Word, importing it to Excel, and profitably working with the client for 18 months until their technology goals were achieved in another format.
+I devised an efficient way of doing the task in Word, exporting it to Excel, and profitably working with the client for 18 months until their technology goals were achieved in another format.
 The client told me later that my bid was much lower than any other bid, but from our point of view the job was golden—it was an everyday job for 18 months.
 I connect these skills to my fascination for technical solutions, which had come to life using the Wang System 5.

 I do not believe in the myth of the "self-made man."
 I connect my business success with heartfelt gratitude to Dad, Paul, John, my Uncles Howard, Eugene and Arnold, my brothers George and Robert, to Susan Bednar who raised the business to a high level of maturity, and, in the last several years, the men and women who have professionally accepted assignments and performed beyond our client expectations.